-1. At least 240 clock hours of direct service, including experience leading groups.
+1. At least 40 clock hours of direct service with actual clients that contributes to the development of counseling skills.

-2. Weekly interaction that averages one hour per week of individual and/or triadic supervision throughout the internship, usually performed by the onsite supervisor.
+2. Weekly interaction that averages one hour per week of individual supervision throughout the practicum by a site supervisor.

-3. An average of 1 1/2 hours per week of group supervision provided on a regular schedule throughout the internship and performed by a program faculty member.
+3. An average of 1 1/2 hours per week of group supervision that is provided on a regular schedule throughout the practicum by a program faculty member .